 - 1. Select a partition on the Disk Map. - 2.
 Call the Change Partition Serial Number dialog to set up the operation.
 There are several ways to do it: - Select in the Main Menu: Partition > Modify > Change Serial Number. - On the Explorer Bar: click on the current serial number. - 3.
 Enter a new serial number for the selected partition.
 It should contain 8 hexadecimal figures (0..9 or A..F).
 The operation cannot proceed until you enter all 8 symbols.

 Hard Disk Management

-In this chapter you will find all the information necessary to carry hard disk operations supported by the program (Update MBR, Convert to Basic, Change Primary Slot).
+In this chapter you will find all the information necessary to carry hard disk operations supported by the program.